Ethra8/history-quiz/README.md

 # FEATURES

 ## RESPONSIVENESS
 This site is fully responsive on all device sizes.
+Please refer to [Test Recordings and Results](#test-recordings-and-results).

 ## NAVIGATION BAR FEATURES
 Is fully responsive, and is fixed at the top, to allow the user to access its fucntionalities even when scrolling down.
 Its background has a slight transparency, so that it visually not so intrusive.
 Its functionalities are the following: